microsoft/react-native-windows-samples/docs/IJSValueWriter-api-windows.md

 ### WriteArrayBegin
 void **`WriteArrayBegin`**()

-Start writing an array.
+Starts writing an array.

 ### WriteArrayEnd
 void **`WriteArrayEnd`**()

-Complete writing an array.
+Completes writing an array.

 ### WriteBoolean
 void **`WriteBoolean`**(bool value)

-Write a boolean value.
+Writes a `Boolean` value.

 ### WriteDouble
 void **`WriteDouble`**(double value)

-Write a number value from a double.
+Writes a `Number` value from a double.

 ### WriteInt64
 void **`WriteInt64`**(int64_t value)

-Write a number value from an integer.
+Writes a `Number` value from an integer.

 ### WriteNull
 void **`WriteNull`**()

-Write a null value.
+Writes a `Null` value.

 ### WriteObjectBegin
 void **`WriteObjectBegin`**()

-Start writing an object.
+Starts writing an `Object`.

 ### WriteObjectEnd
 void **`WriteObjectEnd`**()

-Complete writing an object.
+Completes writing an object.

 ### WritePropertyName
 void **`WritePropertyName`**(string name)

-Write a property within an object.
-This should then be followed by writing the value of that property.
+Writes a property name within an object.
+This call should then be followed by writing the value of that property.

 ### WriteString
 void **`WriteString`**(string value)

-Write a string value
+Writes a `String` value.